loader image

 Reproductive organs

-Amnion, oocytes, ovaries, umbilical cord, uterus.
+Amnion, ovaries, umbilical cord, uterus.

 Fluids